CrossGeeks/AzurePushNotificationPlugin/docs/GettingStarted.md

 ![ADD JSON](https://github.com/CrossGeeks/FirebasePushNotificationPlugin/blob/master/images/android-googleservices-json.png?raw=true)

-Must compile against 24+ as plugin is using API 24 specific things.
-Here is a great breakdown: http://redth.codes/such-android-api-levels-much-confuse-wow/ (Android project must be compiled using 7.0+ target framework)
+Must compile against 26+ as plugin is using API 26 specific things.
+Here is a great breakdown: http://redth.codes/such-android-api-levels-much-confuse-wow/ (Android project must be compiled using 8.0+ target framework)

 ### Android Initialization

 You should initialize the plugin on an Android Application class if you don't have one on your project, should create an application class.
-Then call **PushNotificationManager.Initialize** method on OnCreate.
+Then call **AzurePushNotificationManager.Initialize** method on OnCreate.

-There are 3 overrides to **PushNotificationManager.Initialize**:
+There are 3 overrides to **AzurePushNotificationManager.Initialize**:

-- **PushNotificationManager.Initialize(Context context, bool resetToken)** : Default method to initialize plugin without supporting any user notification categories.
+- **AzurePushNotificationManager.Initialize(Context context, bool resetToken)** : Default method to initialize plugin without supporting any user notification categories.
 Uses a DefaultPushHandler to provide the ui for the notification.

-- **PushNotificationManager.Initialize(Context context, NotificationUserCategory[] categories, bool resetToken)**  : Initializes plugin using user notification categories.
+- **AzurePushNotificationManager.Initialize(Context context, NotificationUserCategory[] categories, bool resetToken)**  : Initializes plugin using user notification categories.
 Uses a DefaultPushHandler to provide the ui for the notification supporting buttons based on the action_click send on the notification

-- **PushNotificationManager.Initialize(Context context,IPushNotificationHandler pushHandler, bool resetToken)** : Initializes the plugin using a custom push notification handler to provide custom ui and behaviour notifications receipt and opening.
+- **AzurePushNotificationManager.Initialize(Context context,IPushNotificationHandler pushHandler, bool resetToken)** : Initializes the plugin using a custom push notification handler to provide custom ui and behaviour notifications receipt and opening.

 **Important: While debugging set resetToken parameter to true.**